AhhYeaah/complete-rest-api-but-english/README.md

-This was an simple API rest made as a code challenge, it was supposed to be done in a period of one week, I did in 8 hours.
+This was an simple API rest made as a code challenge, it was supposed to be done in a period of one week, did it in 8 hours

-I'll try to translate everything
+This repository is a a

 # Backend code-challenge